All Episodes

 They are resisting the subpoenas that Scooter Libby's lawyers have presented them, have issued them.

-I told you this was gonna happen.
+I told you this was going to happen.

 And a top shareholder has put pressure on the underperforming New York Times company, Morgan Stanley, is upset.

-The uh Morgan Stanley Investment Management Limited, which holds over 5% of Class A shares in the New York Times, claims that the company's board and management have failed shareholders.
+The Morgan Stanley Investment Management Limited, which holds over 5% of Class A shares in the New York Times, claims that the company's board and management have failed shareholders.

-It's sort of exactly like the same complaint about the Exxon CEO.
+It's sort of exactly like the same complaint about the Exxon CEO, except we're not seeing this much in the drive-by media.

 So we got a lot to do here today.